PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 particles.
 The equations of motion don't have just one solution, therefore we are talking about probabilities of certain states.
 Often the most interesting states are rare-events, like the transition of a protein from folded to unfolded or vice versa.
 One example that we take a closer look at throughout this blog, is an open or closed dimer.
 This condensed matter system consists of 36 molecules.
-The focus lies on the two colored particles in figure [1](#ImageDenseSystem) <!-- ref -->.
+The focus lies on the two colored particles in figure <a href="#ImageDenseSystem">1</a> <!-- ref -->.
 These can be in two main states: closed (left) or open (right).
 The transition from one to the other is a rare but interesting event.
 Additionally, a possible interesting statistic is the probability that the dimer is closed or open.